Martin Jacques: Demos

 While at Marxism Today Jacques increasingly saw the need for an independent cross-party think tank.
 In 1993, he, with the Marxism Today contributor Geoff Mulgan, later director of policy at 10 Downing Street under Tony Blair, and others co-founded Demos.
 This was 'founded as a self-conscious imitation of (and tribute to) the Institute of Economic Affairs', which had set much of the agenda for Thatcherism, but in this case to 'chart the course for a new kind of politics'.
 Jacques was the first chair of its advisory council (1993–97) and a trustee (1993–2000).

 Later journalism

 From 1987 to 1994 Jacques was a columnist for The Sunday Times, and from 1990 to 1992 he also wrote a weekly column for The Times.
 In 1994 he joined The Independent as deputy editor, remaining until 1996.
 For the next two years he was a regular columnist for The Observer.
 Since then he has been a columnist for The Guardian and the New Statesman, and has continued to write for other papers as well.

 Jacques scripted and presented the BBC Television programmes Italy on Trial (1993), The Incredible Shrinking Politician (1993), The End of the Western World (2 parts, 1996), and Proud to be Chinese (1998).
+He had written columns criticising Israel's behaviour during its 2006 war with Lebanon, likening it to that of "a settler colony whose people do not believe they are of the region but who none the less think they have every right to be there."
+He was further critical of how British politicians and media during the war had used the term "international community" to reflect Western stances at the exclusion of those from the Global South.